 To start the build, simply execute the following command from the root folder of the local git repo:

 OS=<distroname> DIST=<distrorel> utils/packpack/startpackpack.sh

-Where <distroname> is the name of the distro you wish to build on, such as fedora, and <distrorev> is release name or number of the distro you wish to build on.
-Redhat distros expect a number for <distrorev> while Debian and Ubuntu distros expect a name.
+Where <distroname> is the name of the distro you wish to build on, such as fedora, and <distrorel> is the release name or number of the distro you wish to build on.
+Redhat distros expect a number for <distrorel> while Debian and Ubuntu distros expect a name.
 For example:

 OS=fedora DIST=25 utils/packpack/startpackpack.sh

 OS=ubuntu DIST=hirsute utils/packpack/startpackpack.sh

 Once you enter the appropriate command, go get a coffee while a ZoneMinder package is built.
 When the build finished, you can find the resulting packages under a subfolder called “build”.

 Note that this will build packages with x86_64 architecture.
 This build method can also build on some distros (debian & ubuntu only at the moment) using i386 architecture.
 You can do that by adding “ARCH=i386” parameter.